Fit FREAK.net

 The E3 plugs come pre-gapped.
 If you have to gap your plugs, then .044" is the recommended gap size.
 It is at this point you will want to coat the threads with either anti-seize or a quality oil to ensure that you get proper torque when installing the plugs.
 Also make triple sure the washer is on the plug.
 Iron heads have a tapered seat plug, and aluminum heads use a washer type plug.

-Now you will need the dielectric grease to coat the interior of the coil pack.
+Now you could use dielectric grease to coat the interior of the coil pack.
 This will ensure good conductivity between the coil and the plug.
 It will also keep moisture out.
-Use a generous amount.
+Use a small amount on the ceramic portion of the plug.

 Now re-install the coil pack onto the spark plug.